By Brandel France de Bravo, MPH; Sarah Miller, RN; and Jessica Becker

 Can e-cigarettes be used to cut down or quit smoking regular cigarettes?

 If a company makes a claim that its product can be used to treat a disease or addiction, like nicotine addiction, it must present studies to the FDA showing that its product is safe and effective for that use.
 On the basis of those studies, the FDA approves or doesn’t approve the product.
-So far, there are no good studies looking at whether e-cigarettes can be used to cut down or quit smoking long-term.
-The few short-term studies that have been done were with a small number of smokers who were not randomly selected.6
+So far, there are no large, high-quality studies looking at whether e-cigarettes can be used to cut down or quit smoking long-term.
+Most of the studies have been either very short term (6 months or less) or the participants were not randomly assigned to different smoking cessation methods, including e-cigarettes.
+Many of the studies are based on self-reported use of e-cigarettes.
+For instance, a study done in 4 countries found that e-cigarette users were no more likely to quit than regular smokers even though 85% of them said they were using them to quit.
+8. Another year-long study, this one in the U.S., had similar findings.9 People may believe they are smoking e-cigarettes to help them quit but 6-12 months after being first interviewed, nearly all of them are still smoking regular cigarettes.

-The FDA has not approved e-cigarettes for use in cessation, or quitting smoking.7
+The FDA has not approved e-cigarettes for use in cessation, or quitting smoking.10

 In September 2010, the FDA sent a warning letter to five distributors of e-cigarettes who were marketing their product this way: E-CigaretteDirect LLC, Ruyan America INC., Gamucci America (Smokey Bayou INC.), E-Cig Technology INC. and Johnson’s Creek Enterprises LLC.
 After this warning letter, four of the companies changed their position to say that their e-cigarettes are not intended to be used as a way to quit smoking.
 E-Cig Technology INC. hasn’t made any changes to their website in response to the warning letter.